haf/MassTransit-AzureServiceBus/README.md

 # MassTransit AzureServiceBus Transport

 A transport over AppFabric Service Bus in Azure.
 Currently capable of pub-sub and sending to endpoints.
-Pre-alpha at the moment.

 ## So wazzup?